 10: Hand Towel

 Fashion it around your head as impromptu sun protection.
-Put it on the ground to use as a background for your birdseye shots of “What's in my bag?”
-Get a white towel and you can use it to bounce light off your flash and have a larger light source for your subject than that tiny fresnel head.
+Put it on the ground as a background for your birdseye shots of “What’s in my bag?”
+Get a white towel and use it to bounce light off your flash and have a larger light source for your subject than that tiny fresnel head.

 Your towel is like Linus’ security blanket.
 It’s a comforting friend or a sling to hurl rocks at anyone trying to attack you.
 It’s the most eminently practical thing you can carry with you on a photoshoot.

 This may sound silly, but give it some thought.
-Sometimes a towel is the thing you need the most.
+Sometimes a towel is a thing you need the most.